 In October 2015, we signed the \$10.0 million Credit Facility with Essex Capital Corporation (the "Lessor") to fund capital equipment needs.
 Under the Credit Facility, the Lessor will fund capital equipment purchases presented.
 We will repay the amounts borrowed in 36 equal monthly installments from the date of the amount funded.
 At the end of the 36 month lease term, we have the option to (a) repurchase the leased equipment at the lesser of fair market value or 10% of the original equipment value, (b) extend the applicable lease for a specified period of time, which will not be less than one year, or (c) return the leased equipment to the Lessor.
-In April 2016, the we completed our initial draw under the Credit Facility of \$2.1 million and commenced repayment.
+Through June 2016, we borrowed \$4.6 million under the Credit Facility and commenced repayment.